Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 Following a CBC inquiry, the Seattle-based e-commerce company removed the items.

-"The larger question is how does this type of material even hit their services?" said Signy Arnason, associate executive director of the Canadian Centre for Child Protection, which also flagged the problem to Amazon.
+"The larger question is how does this type of material even hit their services?" said Signy Arnason, associate executive director of the Canadian Centre for Child Protection.

 'Who is buying these things?'

-Zikova first discovered the items when searching on Amazon for a bathing suit for her eight-year-old niece.
+Zikova first discovered the items this past Wednesday when searching on Amazon for a bathing suit for her eight-year-old niece.
 That's when she came across an ad for a "girl's sporty swimsuit," which showed a young girl wearing a white bathing suit with the message "I love c--k" displayed repeatedly.

 "I was quite shocked because it's a girl that's maybe seven, eight years old in the picture," she said.
 "How is it possible that somebody is selling it, and who is buying these things?"